REGENERATIVE MEDICINE

 PRP therapy may be recommended for tendonitis, ligament injuries, arthritis, and soft tissue damage.
 Because it uses your own blood components, it is considered a safe and minimally invasive treatment option.

 Our team will create an individualized care plan to ensure PRP therapy aligns with your specific condition, mobility goals, and long-term wellness plan.
-We’ll only recommend it if we think it’s the best option for your unique needs.
+We’ll recommend it only if we think it’s the best option for your unique needs.
 Contact us today to schedule your appointment.

 Class IV Laser Therapy